Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Are You Staying in the Right Place?

-If you know where you want to take photos, why stay anywhere else?
+Why stay anywhere else if you know where you want to take photos?

 This seems pretty obvious in most cases.
 Stay close to the action.
 You don’t want to waste your precious travel photography time traveling.
 You want to spend your time taking photos of your destination.

-Why stay 45 minute or an hour away from the place where you want to take your photos?
+Why stay 45 minutes or an hour from where you want to take your photos?

-If you need to get a sunrise photo, then you need to be at your location before dawn arrives.
-If you have to travel an hour away and then still have time to scout the right spot and setup your gear, you're getting up right in the best part of a night's sleep.
+If you need to get a sunrise photo, you must be at your location before dawn arrives.
+If you have to travel an hour away and still have time to scout the right spot and set up your gear, you’re getting up right in the best part of a night’s sleep.

-Let's say that you want to take photos of the beautiful Moraine Lake in Banff National Park.
-Lovely glacial waters, epic mountains and forrest all around.
-It's a great trophy photo taken by thousands of people before you.
+Let’s say you want to take photos of the beautiful Moraine Lake in Banff National Park.
+Beautiful glacial waters, epic mountains, and forests all around.
+It’s a great trophy photo taken by thousands of people before you.
 The closest airport is in Calgary.

 Don’t stay in Calgary.